ctsit/redcap_deployment/docs/creating_the_test_vm_with_vagrant.rst

 -  You have to obtain the REDCap software from http://project-redcap.org/
 -  You have to install the **Vagrant** software
 -  You have to install the **Virtual Box** software or another virtual machine provider.
 For this discussion we will assume Virtual Box is the virtual machine provider for Vagrant.
+-  You have to install the Vagrant hostsupdater plugin

 Steps
 -----